KimKirk/Household_Power_Consumption/README.md

 Processing Instructions:
-- Jupyter Notebook file is included and well as R script file and PNG file showing histogram plot.
+- R script and PNG file showing histogram plot are included.
+- To improve reproducibility of the data analysis, a Jupyter Notebook file is included.

 - To read Jupyter Notebook file:
   - Use R for Jupyter Notebook
     - install R essentials packages for use in Jupyter Notebook.
       - at command line enter    conda install -c r r-essentials.
   - install IRKernel, a kernel for R
     - https://irkernel.github.io/installation/
 - Use R Studio or other application to read R script file.